TinyBlondMan/react-cli/README.md

 | -n      | --npm     | Changes package manager to NPM  |

-Creates folders: pages, components, layout, utils, styles, data, hooks & styles.
+Also creates folders: pages, components, layout, utils, styles, data, hooks & styles.

-Populates folders with various more or less useful files like basic pages and layout components.
+It then populates folders with various more or less useful files like basic pages and layout components.

 ## Current work & coming upgrades
-Files are empty for now.
-Working on it, already working in dev.
-Once I'm done with project command I'll start working on component command.
+I started working on component command.
 Component command is made to create individual component folder, index.tsx/jsx and style.scss.

 I also plan to make a router command to add react-router-dom, routes folder and files accorrdingly.